-Foreign missions have been requested (in circular note dated 11 January 2021) to submit general information about the number of persons at the mission who wish to receive the vaccine and also the number of persons in different risk groups, as defined by the NIPH.
-Due to the the privacy protection law, Oslo Municipality does not ask for electronically submitted lists with names of people identified as being in a medical risk group.
-Instead, the municipality has asked for a contact point at each embassy.
+Foreign missions have been requested (in circular note dated 11 January 2021) to submit the number of persons at the mission who wish to receive the vaccine and as well as the number of persons in different risk groups, as defined by the NIPH and (in circular notes dated 22 October 2021, 10 December 2021 and 5 January 2022) how many at the mission are eligible for a booster dose Due to the privacy protection law, Oslo Municipality does not ask for electronically submitted lists with names of people identified as being in a medical risk group.
+Instead, the municipality has requested a contact point at each embassy.
 Oslo municipality is coordinating vaccination of foreign mission personnel resident in Oslo, Bærum and Asker.

 All vaccination in Norway is voluntary.
-Both the vaccine itself and vaccination in the Coronavirus immunisation programme is free for those who are recommended vaccination.
+Both the vaccine itself and vaccination in the Coronavirus immunisation programme is free of charge.